ghafooretemad/authenticationAPI/README.md

 # authenticationAPI
-This is a general propose authentication API using FastAPI
+This is a general propose authentication and authorization API developed with FastAPI.
+It is suitable for enterprise level projects that demands dynamic user authorization feature.